 - 600. Education in Modern Society (5).
 Pr., Graduate Standing.

 Analysis and interpretation of the interaction of historical, philosophical, and sociological considerations affecting education in modern society. - 617.
 Advanced Educational Psychology (5).
 Pr., Graduate Standing.
 In-depth analyses of the psychological bases of learning.
-Particular emphases are the development and modification of cognitive and affective behavior. - 647.
+Particular emphases are the development and modification of cognitive and affective behavior. - 630.
+Education in Culturally Diverse Environs.
+(5).
+Pr., Graduate Standing.
+Examination and assessment of popular ideas, current proposals, and educational research relating to the improvement of education in culturally-diverse areas. - 647.
 Foundations in Curriculum and Teaching (5).
 Pr., Graduate Standing.
-The development of curriculum patterns and teaching materials is reviewed in terms of recent investigations and experimentation; conflicting conceptions of the nature of the curriculum and the sociological, philosophical and psychological implications of these conflicts; methods of curricular reorganization in the elementary and secondary schools. - Research and Experimentation in Education (5).
+The development of curriculum patterns and teaching materials is reviewed in terms of recent investigations and experimentation; conflicting conceptions of the nature of the curriculum and the sociological, philosophical and psychological implications of these conflicts; methods of curricular reorganization in the elementary and secondary schools. - 648.
+Advanced Study in Curriculum and Teaching.
+(5).
 Pr., Graduate Standing.
+Advanced study of curriculum theories, designs, and methodologies relating to sound principles of curriculum development in elementary and sec- - ondary schools.